-Of the twelve courses required to complete the LAST major, three are mandatory: LAST 200 (Colonialism and Its Consequences in the Americas), LAST 226 (Spanish American Literature and Civilization), and LAST 245 (Survey of Latin American History).
+Of the 12 courses required to complete the LAST major, two are mandatory: LAST226 (Spanish American Literature and Civilization) and LAST245 (Survey of Latin American History).
 Each of these mandatory courses must be taken at Wesleyan.

 - One additional LAST-cross-listed social science course is also mandatory.
 It, too, must be taken at Wesleyan.